 1. Move Portions of Your Business to the Cloud

-Companies that have large call centers can make a positive impact on the environment if they move this part of their business to the cloud.
-In fact, a call center in the cloud can more easily handle a company’s inbound and outbound calls, since support agents will be working remotely and able to address issues and check on an order or support ticket status around the clock.
+Companies that have large call centers can make a positive impact on the environment.
+For example, if they move this part of their business to the cloud.
+In fact, a call center in the cloud can more easily handle a company’s inbound and outbound calls.
+That’s since support agents will be working remotely and able to address issues.
+In addition and check on an order or support ticket status around the clock.
 Employers that utilize this type of technology may also find they can downsize their office to a smaller space and that reduces their overall utility costs.

 2. Go Paperless By Adopting a Scanner

 As Entrepreneur notes, an effective way for a company to “go green” is by implementing a paperless working operation.
 Rather than printing every important email, document and/or invoice, encourage your team to save these assets on their computers and regularly back them up to an external hard drive or cloud-based network.
 In addition to reducing the amount of purchased paper.
 In fact, going paperless also eliminates the need to organize and store stacks of documents in filing cabinets.

 Depending on your business model, you may want to allow or even encourage employees to work from home.
 That’s at least for portions of the week.
 Accountants, engineers, PR professionals, paralegals and countless other professions are just several examples of work that can be performed remotely.

 Of course, many employees are thrilled to have this option.
 Since as this level of flexibility allows them to eliminate long commutes.
 It also reduces wear and tear on their vehicle.
 Finally and then I spend more time with their family.
 It’s a fact.

 And nowadays because meetings can be held via Skype and work conducted through email and cloud-based applications.
 Bottom line is the ability to reach and interact with fellow colleagues is rather seamless.